Saraswati: In Indo-Tibetan Buddhism

+In South East Asian Buddhism

+In Burmese Buddhism, Saraswati is worshipped as Thurathadi (သူရဿတီ), an important nat (Burmese deity) and is a guardian of the Buddhist scriptures (Tipitaka), scholars, students and writers.
+Students in Myanmar often pray for her blessings before their exams.
+She is an important deity to the esoteric weizzas (Buddhist wizards) of Burma.

 In ancient Thai literature, Saraswati (สุรัสวดี; RTGS: Suratsawadi) is the goddess of speech and learning, and consort of Brahma.
-Over time, Hindu and Buddhist concepts on deities merged in Thailand.
+Over time, Hindu and Buddhist concepts merged in Thailand.
 Icons of Saraswati with other deities of India are found in old Thai wats.
 Amulets with Saraswati and a peacock are also found in Thailand.